get-forge/forge-docs/architecture/AUTHENTICATION.md

 All other endpoints require `@Secured` annotation and valid JWT token in `Authorization: Bearer <token>` header.

+## Zero-Trust Architecture

+The authentication system implements a zero-trust security model where:

+✅ **Every service call is authenticated** - Services must have valid JWTs (user or service tokens) ✅ **Service identity verification** - Receiving services know which service is calling via `custom:service_id` claim ✅ **Service-level authorization** - Fine-grained control with `@AllowedServices` annotation ✅ **No trusted network assumptions** - Services verify each other's identity regardless of network location ✅ **Credential isolation** - Service credentials are separate from user credentials ✅ **Automatic token management** - Service tokens are cached and refreshed automatically

+### Zero-Trust Principles Implemented

+1. **Verify Explicitly**: Every request is authenticated and authorized
+2. **Use Least Privilege**: Services can only access endpoints they're authorized for
+3. **Assume Breach**: Service credentials can be revoked independently of user credentials

+### What's In Place

+- ✅ Service-to-service authentication with Cognito service accounts
+- ✅ Service-level authorization with `@AllowedServices`
+- ✅ Automatic service token injection into outgoing requests
+- ✅ Token caching and automatic refresh
+- ✅ User and service token support in the same infrastructure

+### Potential Future Enhancements

+- Mutual TLS (mTLS) for additional transport security
+- Service mesh integration (Istio, Linkerd)
+- Certificate-based service authentication
+- Network policy enforcement
+- Service-to-service encryption at rest

 ## Benefits

 1. **True Stateless**: No server-side session state